syntropiq/yoked/ISSUE.md

 The goal is to transition to a dynamic `NumCtx` sizing approach that optimizes resource usage by calculating `NumCtx` based on the actual incoming message length plus the expected response length, capped at the model's true maximum context.

+---

+## New Performance Observation: "Time to First Token" Degradation (June 7, 2025)

+During user acceptance testing, a significant degradation in "time to first token" has been observed, worsening with each subsequent pass (especially when spitting out ~4k more tokens each time).
+This occurs despite RAM usage remaining relatively stable, leading to uncertainty about whether context truncation is occurring.

+**Symptoms:**
+- Increasing latency for the first token on successive requests.
+- Stable RAM usage, suggesting context might not be growing as expected or is being truncated.
+- Lack of detailed server-side logging regarding per-message context size and truncation events.

+**Hypothesized Causes (to be investigated):**
+1.  **Model Reloads/Re-initialization:** Despite previous fixes for `needsReload`, the `llama.cpp` model might still be undergoing unexpected reloads or re-initializations within the Go process, leading to startup overhead on each pass.
+2.  **Internal `llama.cpp` State Management:** Even if the model remains loaded, `llama.cpp` itself might have internal state management or caching mechanisms that are not performing optimally with growing context, leading to increased processing time for the first token.
+3.  **Silent Truncation:** The context might be silently truncated without explicit server-side logging, leading to unexpected behavior and performance characteristics.

+**Relationship with `llama.cpp`:**
+Ollama uses `llama.cpp` as a C/C++ library directly linked into the Go application via `cgo`.
+This means performance issues are likely due to:
+- Overhead of loading/re-initializing the model within `llama.cpp`.
+- Initial prompt evaluation within `llama.cpp`.
+- Go-side processing before/after `llama.cpp` calls.

 ## Proposed Solution Overview

 The proposed solution involves intercepting and recalculating `NumCtx` at the API request handling layer (`server/routes.go`) before it reaches the scheduler and backend.
 This calculated `NumCtx` will be based on the sum of the incoming message's token length and the `max_response_tokens` (or a sensible default), rounded up to the nearest multiple of 1024, and strictly capped by the model's maximum context length.
 The scheduler's current `NumCtx * numParallel` scaling will be removed, as the new `NumCtx` will already represent the desired effective context for a single request.